helm/helm-www/content/docs/helm/helm_install.md

   -f, --values valueFiles        Specify values in a YAML file or a URL(can specify multiple) (default [])
       --verify                   Verify the package before installing it --version string           Specify the exact chart version to install.
 If this is not specified, the latest version is installed
-      --wait                     If set, will wait until all Pods, PVCs, Services, and minimum number of Pods of a Deployment are in a ready state before marking the release as successful.
+      --wait                     If set, will wait until all Pods, PVCs, Services, StorageClasses and minimum number of Pods of a Deployment are in a ready state before marking the release as successful.
 It will wait for as long as --timeout
 ```

 ### Options inherited from parent commands